BillyDM/awesome-audio-dsp/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets CLAP and VST3 plugin formats.
   - Targets Linux, Mac, and Windows platforms.
   - Has several different options for GUI such as [`Vizia`], [`Iced`], and [`egui`].
-  - It's still somewhat experimental and missing some specialized features, but it's usable.
+  - It's still somewhat experimental and is missing some more specialized features, but it's usable.
   - There is now a [`cookiecutter template`] to help get you started faster.

 ## [`DISTRHO Plugin Framework`]